Shazia Manzoor

 Shazia Manzoor (Punjabi, شازیہ منظُور) is a Pakistani playback and folk singer.
 She is known for her song, "Chann Meray Makhna".

 Early life and career

 Shazia Manzoor was born in Rawalpindi, Punjab, Pakistan.
 She first started singing by performing at college shows at Rawalpindi.
 Shazia Manzoor was trained in music by Ustad Feroz of Gwalior gharana.

 She is a popular singer in Pakistan and India; and among the Punjabi diaspora.
 Shazia Manzoor sings mostly Punjabi music.
 She sang various Punjabi folk songs and Punjabi Sufi poems.
 She also sometimes sings Urdu songs.

-Popular songs

 She is popular for her following songs: